Serving All of Georgia, Florida, & Texas

 2. Intangible Value of Life: These elements relate to the more abstract aspects of an individual life’s value, such as companionship and emotional support.

-As you can see, these components are somewhat subjective, especially the intangible elements.
-Testimony from family and other close confidants can play a key role, as can things like photographs, videos, and correspondence.
-The subjective nature of these calculations can also leave room for a skilled attorney to argue in favor of a larger payout on your behalf.
 While there is obviously no way to put a price tag on the loss of your loved one, we can fight tirelessly in court and at the negotiation table until you have been awarded the maximum possible compensation package.
 You are entitled to financial support to help you rebuild after this tragic loss.
 Merritt & Merritt can help you attain it.

 In cases of egregious negligence, intentional malfeasance, or outright criminality, punitive damages may also be handed down by the court.
 It’s important to understand that these punitive judgments are separate from your claim.
 Punitive damages pursuant to wrongful death cases are intended to punish the wrongdoer rather than compensate the victim’s family.

-Common Causes of Wrongful Death Lawsuits
+Common Causes of Wrongful Death Lawsuits in Statesboro, GA

-A wrongful death lawsuit, broadly speaking, seeks to hold negligent or malignant parties responsible for their actions that led to the untimely death of an individual.
+A wrongful death lawsuit in Statesboro, broadly speaking, seeks to hold negligent or malignant parties responsible for their actions that led to the untimely death of an individual.
 Sometimes, the loved ones left behind are unsure whether they qualify to file a wrongful death lawsuit after losing a loved one.
 There is a specific hierarchy for who exactly can file a claim (more on that later), but in terms of what sort of deaths can result in successful lawsuits, there is a fairly broad range.

 Some real-world examples of tragedies that might lead to viable wrongful death claims include:

-• Medical Malpractice – Wrongful death cases routinely involve medical malpractice claims.
+• Medical Malpractice: Wrongful death cases routinely involve medical malpractice claims.
 A healthcare provider’s negligent failure to diagnose a treatable illness, avoidable surgical errors, incorrect medication dosing, or negligence during childbirth procedures are some scenarios that can lead to tragic and preventable fatalities in a healthcare setting.

-• Workplace Accidents – When it comes to industrial operations, construction sites, and certain types of utilities and maintenance jobs, a routine day at work can suddenly become fatal due to a failure of safety standards, malfunctions in equipment, or other forms of employer negligence.
+• Workplace Accidents: When it comes to industrial operations, construction sites, and certain types of utilities and maintenance jobs, a routine day at work can suddenly become fatal due to a failure of safety standards, malfunctions in equipment, or other forms of employer negligence.
 Even relatively “safe” jobs in other industries can unfortunately be subject to fatal incidents when those higher up in the chain of authority fail to prioritize the well-being and safety of their workforce.

-• Defective Products – Legally actionable fatalities can also occur when someone uses a product that unexpectedly malfunctions.
+• Defective Products: Legally actionable fatalities can also occur when someone uses a product that unexpectedly malfunctions.
 Examples might include airbags that fail to deploy, poorly installed medical devices, contaminated foods or supplements, or catastrophic explosions of large household appliances.

-• Premises Liability – The concept of premises liability as applied to wrongful death suits refers to deaths that occur due to unsafe property conditions, such as inadequate maintenance of safety rails, building code violations, or inadequate signage warning visitors of potential safety hazards.
+• Premises Liability: The concept of premises liability as applied to wrongful death suits refers to deaths that occur due to unsafe property conditions, such as inadequate maintenance of safety rails, building code violations, or inadequate signage warning visitors of potential safety hazards.

-• Criminal Activities – Acts of violence can also lead to wrongful death claims, such as when a loved one falls victim to an armed robbery gone wrong, a drive-by shooting, or some other criminal act that culminates in murder.
+• Criminal Activities: Acts of violence can also lead to wrongful death claims, such as when a loved one falls victim to an armed robbery gone wrong, a drive-by shooting, or some other criminal act that culminates in murder.
 It’s important to understand that even if the perpetrator is convicted in criminal court of murder, manslaughter, or some other charge, you may still be able to bring a separate wrongful death claim to seek damages in civil court.

-• Toxic Exposure – Fatalities caused by short- or long-term exposure to deadly chemicals or substances are at the root of some wrongful death cases.
+• Toxic Exposure: Fatalities caused by short- or long-term exposure to deadly chemicals or substances are at the root of some wrongful death cases.
 Examples include exposure to asbestos at a workplace without proper safety equipment or specialized training or accidental contact with toxic waste from industrial processes due to a company’s failure to adhere to safety standards and environmental regulations.

 According to section 9-3-33 of the State of Georgia Operational Code, the statute of limitations for filing a wrongful death claim in the state is typically two years from the date of the death in question.